globc/mr-Audio/README.md

 ```

 ## Download Pretrained Models
-Checkpoints of MR. BLIP can be used for fine-tuning and training (use only Charades-STA and QVHighlights)
+Checkpoints of SMS can be used for fine-tuning and training (use only Charades-STA and QVHighlights)
-Download the [checkpoints](https://drive.google.com/drive/folders/1AR-rdUillx0fy7KS4zbEuswFMl7qR9Gj?usp=sharing) and put them under /mr_BLIP_checkpoints.
+Download the [checkpoints](https://drive.google.com/drive/folders/1a5EBsih0avDvm5nAKp_UwTMXnV5CMBOS?usp=sharing) and put them under /mr_BLIP_checkpoints.

 # Dataset Preparation